HMazharHameed/GismaTeaching/Data Integration/Data_PreProcessing.md

 ### Step 4: Save and Review

-- Save the cleaned DataFrame to a Parquet file.
+- Save the cleaned DataFrame as a CSV file.
 - Reload and show 10 cleaned entries for verification.